 Together, this partnership creates the Bluestem Prairie Conservation Action Area, a 7,200-acre mosaic of prairie, wetlands and riverine woodlands.
 The Conservancy's partners include the Minnesota Department of Natural Resources, U.S. Fish & Wildlife Service and Prairie Restorations, Inc., a company specializing in restoring native plant communities.

-Controlling invasive species is an important part of the work the Conservancy does here.
+Controlling invasive species is an important part of the work TNC does here.
 To help stop the spread of leafy spurge, small beetles have been released that prey upon the root reserves and leaves of this exotic plant.